arshpsps/college-notes/Research_Methodology/10_Research_Methodology.md

 ##### Uses of Descriptive Research

-- To describe the characteristics of releand groups, such as consumers, salespeople, organizations, or market areas.
+- To describe the characteristics of relevant groups, such as consumers, salespeople, organizations, or market areas.
 - To estimate the percentage of units in a specifies population exhibiting a certain behavior.
 - To determine the perceptions of products characteristics.
 - To determine the degree to which marketing variables are associated.